Hahn-Schickard/Automatic-Structured-Pruning/README.md

 - not only Sequential models to prune
 - Resnet support
 - Train from scratch
-- do you have an idea? please write to Marcus.rueb@hahn-schickard.de or create an issue.
+- Do you have an new idea?
+Please write to Marcus.rueb@hahn-schickard.de or create an issue.